DataHackIL/DataProjects/README.rst

 DataHack Projects List
 ######################

-A list of projects created at the yearly iterations of `DataHack <http://datahack-il.com/>`_ and related resources.
+A list of a small part of the projects created at the yearly iterations of `DataHack <http://datahack-il.com/>`_ and related resources.

 DataHack is the first data-driven hackathon in Israel, designed to bring together the Israeli data community.
 You can find more information at: http://datahack-il.com